tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 # Lecture 29 Notes

-Recall that a **data structure** is a collection of data.
+Recall that a **data structure** is an organized collection of data.
 We've seen two main Python data structures so far: *strings*, which are collections of characters, and *lists*, which are collections of any values.

 A **dictionary** is another useful data structure that stores data in *key*:*value* pairs.
 Dictionaries are also know as **maps**, **associative